WolfEsq/accept-encoding-header/README.md

 ### Why might this plugin not work for me?
 There are a couple of reasons why this may not work for you.
 If your server is running NGINX, you will probably need to update the NGINX  configuration.
 This can't be done from within WordPress itself.
 The primary NGINX configuration file is `/etc/nginx/nginx.conf`.
 Add this code to the file: `gzip_vary on`.
 Also, this will only work for requests that are on your server.
-If you have third party requests, there is nothing you can do because you don’t have access to their web servers.
+If you have third party requests, then you won't have access to the server.

 ## Screenshots